PSU-Research-Computing/psurc-docs/source/getting_started/index.rst

 Compute Servers
 ---------------
 When you make a research account you will have access to our compute servers Circe and Hecate by default.
-These servers are just large linux computers that allow multiple users to run jobs at once.
-Once you are connected to one of the compute servers, you can run jobs in the command line like you would on a normal linux computer, just be mindful of other users.
+These servers are large computers running linux that allow multiple users to run jobs simultaneously.
+Once you are connected to a compute servers, you can run jobs in the command line like you would on a normal linux computer, just be mindful of other users and their jobs.

 Compute Clusters
 ----------------
 A compute cluster is a set of networked computers that act as one.
-Compute clusters provide much more power than the compute servers Circe and Hecate.
+Compute clusters provide much more power for parallel jobs than the compute servers Circe and Hecate.
 We have two clusters here at ARC, Hydra and Gravel.
 If you want access to the compute clusters you will have to request access in addition to your regular research account.
+To request access to ARC's compute clusters please contact: consultants@pdx.edu

 Additional Information About Our Servers
 ----------------------------------------